lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 This specific sequence of section markup styles is not mandated by the reST specification, but we encourage you to use it for consistency across all DM reST documents.

 **Sections in Python docstrings are a special case.**
-First, :ref:`we do not place a blank space between a section header and the object lists below <py-doc-docstring-rst>`.
+First, :ref:`we do not place a blank space between a section header and the object lists below <py-docstring-nospace-headers>`.
-Second, :ref:`Python docstrings can only use subsection and subsubsection-level headings <py-doc-section-levels>`.
+Second, :ref:`Python docstrings can only use subsection and subsubsection-level headings <py-docstring-section-levels>`.

 .. _rst-linking: